 Bone broth is stock created by simmering the healthy goodness out of bones.
-Bones and the attached connective tissue are great sources of collagen and gelatin, which is what first led me to making broth as a supplement for Oli.
-That’s just one part of the benefit equation, though!
+Bones and the attached connective tissue are great sources of collagen and gelatin, which is what first led me to making bone broth as a supplement for Oli.
+That’s just one part of the benefit equation, though.
 There are plenty of other essential and beneficial nutrients that can be leached out with slow simmering.

 Being made with simmered bones makes it very inexpensive, but also kind of gross… Although our dogs think it’s AMAZING and nearly desiccate from drooling over the smell whenever I make it!
 They look a little like the cartoon dog accompanying this article at Dogs Naturally on the benefits of bone broth for dogs.
 You can easily adapt a human recipe for the dogs by adjusting the seasonings, or go straight up with a bones-only basic broth.
-That’s my go to favourite for ease and versitility.
+That’s my go to favourite for ease and versatility.

 My Method for Making Bone Broth for Dogs